hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

     destroy            Destroy Terraform-managed infrastructure
     env                Workspace management
-    fmt                Rewrites config files to canonical format get                Download and install modules for the configuration graph              Create a visual graph of Terraform resources
+    fmt                Rewrites config files to canonical format graph              Create a visual graph of Terraform resources
 ```
 Type `terraform subcommand help` to view help on a particular subcommand.